 c.
 Trust and Verification: Online transactions must be trusted and authenticated.
 Platforms must put in place thorough verification procedures, including paperwork and certificates, for both sellers and animals.

 d.
 Logistics and Transportation: Animal transportation must be timely and secure.
-Long distance transportation should be done with more care for animal safety.
+Long-distance transportation should be done with more care for animal safety.
 These problems can be solved by working with logistics service providers and developing standardized transportation methods.